JonathanEMillar/pubmed_cli/README.md

 # PubMed command line interface <img src="logo.png" align="right" height="139"/>

-This repository contains a command line interface designed to search PubMed for a specific query term and for a specified number of prior days.
-I use this as a tool to regularly view publications in my field.
+This repository contains a command line interface designed to search PubMed for a specific query term.

+I use this as a tool to keep up to date with publications in my field.

 The program is written in python and uses the Biopython library to interact with the PubMed database.